Three and a half million years ago, when monkeys ran on all fours...

 All around the world, islands and mountains grew upwards from fissures, some even forming tiny continents as the edges of microplates were gradually shoved past the water.
 Earthquakes shook the planet for tens of thousands of years as a result of this violent tectonic activity - over a hundred each day - though almost all were barely perceptible.
 For tens of thousands of years, in some places even hundreds, the world was thrown into an era of chaos.

-The upturning of the world came to be known as the Th'vatvaite: old Monklish for 'great calamity'.
+The upturning of the world came to be known as the Th'vatvaite, meaning 'great calamity' in a now-extinct language, passed down for thousands of years.
+Th'vatvaite is pronounced as "th-VAT-vate".

 This page was created on June 21st, 2024.